You know it's bad when even the trophy

-- The obscure fighting game Gundam: Battle Assault 2 brings Wing Gundam Zero Custom into the roster.
+- Gundam Battle Assault 2 brings Wing Gundam Zero Custom into the roster.
 Despite its feathers being decorative armored plates, Wing Zero still somehow molts feathers when using certain special attacks.

 - In one of the more unusual examples of this trope, Vincent's pillow in Catherine.